 One significant benefit of membership is eligibility to apply for SSHB grants.

-The SSHB has three grant schemes, full details can be accessed by clicking on the relevant links.
-The deadlines for 2017 will be announced in due course
+The SSHB has multiple grant schemes, full details can be accessed by clicking on the relevant links.

-a) Undergraduate research bursary – applied for by the prospective supervisor, with a named student (£1200).
-DEADLINE 1 April 2017.
+a) Undergraduate research bursary (£1200) – applied for by the prospective supervisor, with a named student.
+Applications now closed for 2017.

 2016 Postgraduate travel prize winners: